GRANITE vs QUARTZ: what are the BIG differences?

 Countertop – MSI Calacatta Botanica / Cabinet colour – Benjamin Moore White Dove

 But first, for those of you who are NEW to my blog – welcome to the club, a club where we talk about paint colours, decorating, wine and Ryan Reynolds ALL DAY LONG!

 Seriously though, let me say that while paint colours are my JAM, I’ve spent two decades in the decorating and design industry, helping over 7500 homeowners create their dream homes – INCLUDING paint colours, countertops, home update ideas and MORE!
 I’m an industrious lil Ginger…

 1. WHICH COUNTERTOP IS THE MOST HEAT-RESISTANT, GRANITE OR QUARTZ?

-Granite is DEFINITELY the most heat resistant, but quartz certainly takes a shot at the title.
+Granite is DEFINITELY the most heat-resistant, but quartz has a ‘reasonable’ heat resistance.